sefeoglu/sefeoglu/README.md

 I also worked as a software engineer in Istanbul after graduation.
 My interests are robotics, adversarial training, robustness, cognitive science, knowledge graphs, and ontology engineering(:green_heart:) :)

-🔭 I’m currently looking for a PhD position.

 🌱 I’m currently learning Link Prediction in Knowledge Graphs.
 <!--